MCWG in Driving License: Eligibility and Application Process

 Step 1: Visit the official Parivahan website to begin your application.

 Step 2: Choose the state from which you wish to apply and follow the instructions provided.
-Make sure that you hold a learner's driving license for one month before applying for an MCWG license.
+Make sure that you hold a learner's driving license for one month before applying for an MCWG licence.

 Step 3: Enter the information in the form as requested, including personal information, educational qualifications, address and details about any driving license you may have had previously.